 In recent years some headlines have cast an increase in sales for vinyl LPs — once considered a casualty of the CD era — as something like a beacon of hope for the struggling music industry.
 The reality isn't all that rosy.
-According to Neilsen SoundScan, vinyl counted for less than one percent of total album sales in 2010.
+Though vinyl sales grew by 14% in 2010, according to Nielsen SoundScan, they still counted for less than one percent of the year's total album sales.

 But vinyl has never really gone away.
 It's just meant different things to different generations.
 Today, for the most part, that means fans of indie rock.
 According to that Nielsen end-of-the-year report, here are the top ten vinyl albums of 2010, with sales figures in parentheses:

 The music industry has come to view diminished sales expectations as the norm, but vinyl sales barely register compared to those of other formats.
 Arcade Fire's The Suburbs has sold over half a million copies including sales of CDs and digital downloads.

 Even the people who service vinyl's small but devoted audience are cautious when describing the format's resurgence.

 "Vinyl is definitely growing, and will continue to grow.
 But I think there's a ceiling," says Andres Santo Domingo, the co-founder of the label Mexican Summer.
 "I don't think it'll ever become the prevalent format.
 I think it'd be crazy to think that."